Murwillumbah: Industry

 Aside from tourism, the major industry of the area, is sugarcane growing.
 The sugar mill at nearby Condong was served by numerous tramways until 1973 saw the introduction of mechanical cane harvesting.
 There is also some dairy farming in the area.
 Coffee, bananas and assorted tropical fruit and vegetables are also produced throughout the area.

 South Murwillumbah is home to Stone & Wood Brewing Co.'s second brewery, which opened in 2014.
+Other breweries based in the town include Spangled Drongo and Ventura Kombucha (which produces hard kombucha).

 There are alternative lifestyle retreats nearby, including one of the Hare Krishna organisation.

 Festivals

 The annual Tweed Banana Festival, the second oldest festival in Australia is staged in the town.
 In 2005, the festival celebrated its 50th anniversary.

 From 2002 to 2009 an historic motor racing festival was run through the streets of Murwillimbah, featuring a parade through town, a one kilometre hillclimb course, and connected events, attracting thousands of spectators.
 Modeled on the Goodwood Festival of Speed, Speed on Tweed was a highlight of the local calendar attracting cars and competitors from all over Australia and from Europe and North America.
 In September 2009 the event was held in conjunction with Rally Australia which has scheduled one special stage in Murwillumbah.